 Recipient Responsibilities

-If awarded an IAU scholarship, recipients are required to share their experience at IAU by:
+If a student is awarded an IAU scholarship, recipients are required to share their experience at IAU by completing the following:

-• Cover 3-5 days of Instagram story takeovers over the course of your time abroad.
+• 3-5 days of Instagram Story Takeover over the course of their time abroad

-• 1 Instagram Reel based on an agreed upon topic.
+• 1 Instagram Reel focused on an agreed upon topic

 Grants

-Grants are awarded automatically based on the criteria listed below.
-Please note, students must check with their IAU Enrollment Advisor for grant eligibility.
+Grants are awarded automatically based on the criteria listed below, no additional application materials are required.
+Please note, students must check with their Study Abroad Advisor (enroll@iau.edu) for grant eligibility.

 Alumni Grants - IAU welcomes and encourages alumni to return to IAU, either to enroll in programs that drew them to IAU in the first place or to experience IAU through one of the many new offerings.